Besides addiction treatment, costs account for resulting burdens to the criminal justice system and health care from attendant complications.

 For example, a project focused on helping opioid overdose survivors quickly get treatment and services to support long-term recovery provides HHSC with information including total numbers of overdose prevention kits distributed, how many people were connected to medical care, intensive case management, and peer recovery services; and total numbers of follow-up visits.

-Dr. Jennifer Potter, who leads the Texas Medication for Opioid Use Disorder (TxMOUD) Initiative in San Antonio, has received about $12 million per year in grant funds to treat opioid addiction around the state.
+Dr. Jennifer Potter, who leads the Texas Medication for Opioid Use Disorder (TxMOUD) Initiative at the University of Texas Health Science Center at San Antonio, has received about $12 million per year in grant funds to treat opioid addiction around the state.

 “We want people to know that there is medication for opioid use disorder; this is a treatable disease,” Potter told The Texan, adding that medications like naltrexone and buprenorphine have a 50 percent response rate and help stabilize OUD patients rapidly.